ownage-labs/cerebrosonic-navigator/README.md

 ## Terminology
-**Matrice**: The Matrice serves as the foundation for your Cerebrosonic Navigator, connecting to a Large Language Model (LLM) like Llama 3.2 to generate responses based on user input.
-By specifying the matrice configuration, you can control the level of guidance provided by the LLM.
+**Matrice**: The Matrice serves as the foundation for your Cerebrosonic Navigator, connecting to a Large Language Model (LLM) like Llama 3.2 to generate responses based on user input, via Ollama.
+By specifying the matrice configuration, you can control what model to use for local inference.

 **Cortex**: The Cortex is a pre-built system prompt that acts as a framework for your Cerebrosonic Navigator's response generation.
 This pre-defined prompt provides a structured starting point for the LLM to generate customized responses, ensuring consistency and coherence in the output.
+The Cortex is evaluated at Matrice inference-time.

 **Granulator**: The Granulator takes the generated response from the LLM and refines it into a formatted, user-friendly output.
 By